-Strategic risk is the risk of losses as a result of insufficient consideration of possible threats to the Bank's activities, insufficiently substantiated prospective business where the Bank could gain advantage over its competitors, or lacking or incomplete provision of necessary resources and organisational measures that are required to achieve strategic objectives.
+Strategic risk is the risk of losses as a result of insufficient consideration of possible threats to the Bank's activities, insufficiently substantiated prospective business where the Bank could gain advantage over competitors, or lacking or incomplete provision of necessary resources and organisational measures that are required to achieve strategic objectives.

-The major goal of strategic risk management is to maintain the risks taken by the Bank at the levels determined in accordance with its strategic tasks and to ensure safety of assets and capital by minimisation of possible losses.
-The Bank defines risk appetite subject to approval by the BOD.
-It uses the following strategic risk management methods, i.e. business planning, financial planning, monitoring of approved plan implementation, market analysis, SWOT analysis and readjustment of plans where necessary.
-Senior management and the BOD are closely involved and engaged throughout the formulation process.
-Subsequent to the implementation stage, the BOD and designated Management Committee regularly monitor and review actual results against the targets and plans.
+The major goal of strategic risk management is to maintain the risks taken by the Bank at the levels determined in accordance with our strategic tasks and to ensure safety of assets and capital by minimisation of possible losses.
+We define risk appetite subject to approval by the Board, and use the following strategic risk management methods, i.e. business planning, financial planning, monitoring of approved plan implementation, market analysis, SWOT analysis and readjustment of plans, where necessary.
+Senior management and the Board are closely involved and engaged throughout the formulation process.
+Subsequent to the implementation stage, the Board and designated Management Committee regularly monitor and review actual results against the targets and plans